-Check out this list of the best hydration bladders this past year and you be the judge which one to take out into the field on your next adventure.
+Check out this list of the Top 10 hydration bladders and you be the judge which one to take out into the field on your next adventure.

 The pressurized Geigerrig Hydration Engine is a great concept and works well, especially when you’re moving fast at high altitude.
 Who can spare the energy for sucking hoses when they’re busy gasping for breath?
 It’s also good for sanitary sharing, spraying down your handkerchief for a swamp cooler effect, and irrigating wounds.